AAshu1412/airbnb-clone/PROMPTS.md

 ---

-## Prompt 8 — Production Architecture Diagram
+## Prompt 8 — Production Optimization & Build Validation

-> Create a high-level architecture diagram for a production-scale vacation rental marketplace covering: Clients (Web, iOS/Android, Host Dashboard), Edge & Delivery (Global CDN, Image CDN, Edge Middleware, API Gateway), Backend Microservices (Listing, Search, Booking, Pricing, Payments, Reviews, Messaging — stateless, autoscaled on k8s), Storage (PostgreSQL sharded + Redis + S3), Search & Discovery (Elasticsearch, Geo Index, ML Ranking), Async Pipeline (Kafka, Workers, Data Lake + BI), and Cross-Cutting (CI/CD, Observability, Security, Multi-region, IaC).
-Highlight the frontend + edge tier that this clone implements.
+> Run a project-wide audit for accessibility, key/aria attributes, and proper focus containment on the lightbox and booking card overlays.
+Ensure the Next.js static production build runs cleanly with zero linting or unused import warnings, and verify the scroll-lock behavior locks body scroll correctly across all modals.

 ---